A relational description of higher commutators in Mal'cev varieties: Description of higher commutators

 The last to prove is $(4)\to(1)$, in other words that

-Let $\psi = \psi_{2^n-1}(\Delta(\alpha_0,\dots,\alpha_{n-1}))$; from Lemma \ref{forks-of-delta} we know that
+Let $\psi = \psi_{1\dots1}(\Delta(\alpha_0,\dots,\alpha_{n-1}))$; from Lemma \ref{forks-of-delta} we know that

-for all $j<2^n$, so we do not have to distinguish between forks at different coordinates.
-To prove (\ref{eq:4to1}), it is enought to prove that $\alpha_0,\dots,\alpha_{n-2}$ centralize $\alpha_{n-1}$ modulo~$\psi$.
+for all $\tup k \in 2^n$, so we do not have to distinguish between forks at different coordinates.
+To prove (\ref{eq:4to1}) by the definition of the commutator, it is enough to prove that $\alpha_0,\dots,\alpha_{n-2}$ centralize $\alpha_{n-1}$ modulo~$\psi$.
 For that we will use Lemma \ref{term-condition}.
 Suppose that

-and $a_i \equiv_\psi b_i$ for all $i<2^{n-1}-1$.
-By repeated use of Lemma \ref{forks} we can replace $b_0$, \dots, $b_{2^{n-1}-2}$ by the respective $a_i$'s.
+and $a_{\tup i} \equiv_\psi b_{\tup i}$ for all ${\tup i}\in 2^{n-1} \setminus \{1\dots 1\}$.
+By repeated use of Lemma \ref{forks} we can replace $b_{00\dots 0}$, \dots, $b_{01\dots 1}$ by the respective $a_{\tup i}$'s.
 Hence,